zxrepo/tbblue/docs/extra-hw/rtc/RTCTIMEDATEreadme.txt

 24 hour mode and make use of the last two RAM storage locations, so do not use these.
 Any write of a DATE or TIME will set the signature.

-If you place a file called RTC.SYS in the 'nextos' folder then from 1.92 onwards all files you create or update from then on will contain a date and time if the clock contents are valid.
+If you place a file called RTC.SYS in the 'NextZXOS' folder then from 1.92 onwards all files you create or update from then on will contain a date and time if the clock contents are valid.
 It does not have to be the correct time and date just valid in the range of 2000-2099.

-This will also make the date and time appear in the NextOS menus automatically.
-If you do not wish to use them then you can rename or remove RTC.SYS from the folder or use TIME -di to wipe the signature - if using RTCSIG.SYS.
+This will also make the date and time appear in the NextZXOS menus automatically.
+If you do not wish to use them or time stamping without removing the chip then you can rename or remove RTC.SYS from the relevant folder or use TIME -di to wipe the signature - if using RTCSIG.SYS.
+You have to remove or rename the RTC.SYS file if you are using RTCACK.SYS.

-If you want the same facilities in ESXDOS then use the file called RTC.SYS in the /SYS directory (this version is compatible with both OS).
+If you want the same facilities in ESXDOS then place a file called RTC.SYS in the /SYS directory (the RTCESX.SYS version is compatible with both OS).
 Note this will only work with ESXDOS 0.8.6Beta2 and above.
 ESXDOS does not change the date and time on update I belive only on create.